 Research indicates joy to be an equally important thread that alone does not drive reading proficiency—but when combined with word recognition and language comprehension, supports measurable reading outcomes for children.

 Research that validates the RIF model

 Research studies validate the joy of reading model for driving the frequency, motivation, and engagement that children need to become skilled readers.
 Moreover, research shows that having a home library is a strong predictor of educational outcomes.

 Our Theory of Change Models

 The foundation for our programmatic work is shown through RIF’s Theory of Change models aligned to each of our programs.
 Learn how these models demonstrate that our work is making a profound difference for educators, families—and most important, the children we reach.

-This month’s Rally to Read theme is culture.
-Explore the theme with exciting read-alouds from authors Jason Reynolds and Vanessa Brantley-Newton, take the pledge to read 100 books, and enter our 10,000 book giveaway sweepstakes.
+This month’s Rally to Read theme is compassion.
+Explore the theme with exciting read-alouds from authors Peter H. Reynolds and Brad Meltzer, take the pledge to read 100 books, and enter RIF’s 10,000 book giveaway sweepstakes.

 RIF is honored to have been recognized as the winner of two awards presented by the American Consortium for Equity in Education: Nonprofit of the Year and Best Parent Engagement Solution for our Middle School Family Literacy Initiative.

 RIF’s annual Matching Grant program is back, enabling us to help double the impact you make on children’s literacy by matching your budget dollar for dollar.
 RIF will be accepting grant applications for our 2024 Matching Grant program through February 29th, 2024.